cblanken/hb-get/README.md

 ![demo-gif](https://github.com/cblanken/hb-get/assets/19908880/e657d364-8bac-4646-9222-363c0f9e7b40)

-- Note that the the demo above has already specified a username and password, otherwise the program will prompt you to enter these values when initiating the login.
+- Note that the the demo above has already specified a username and password via the environment variables __HBGET_USER__ and __HBGET_PASS__.
+If these aren't provided then the program will request them before initiating the login process
 - The `-t` flag used with `poetry run main` specifies a filter for purchases by their titles.
 As seen in the demo, only purchases with "Book Bundle" in their title are shown with an option to download.

 - The default format for download is `pdf` though that can be changed with the `-f` flag